ecology-rocks/storygen/README.md

 1. ~~Write the first version of text~~
 2. ~~Import the first version and get it running~~
+3. Add two alternate sentence versions to each sentence (10 of 35)
+4. Add in word variation

+### Chapter Three
+*  Base text is drafted and relatively straight forward.

+1. ~~Write the first version of text~~
+2. ~~Import the first version and get it running~~
-3. Add two alternate sentence versions to each sentence
+3. Add two alternate sentence versions to each sentence (0 of 20)
 4. Add in word variation